-As of March 31, 2022, a total of 1,059 informal meetings requests had been received.
+As of April 1, 2023, a total of 995 informal meetings requests had been received.
+The majority of the meetings will take place over the telephone.
+Property owners may submit their documentation by email, US mail or by delivering it to the Appraiser's Office.
 Decisions are pending to date.
 Since the filing deadline for postmarked requests was March 30, we may still have a few more coming in the mail.
-The total number of informal meeting request last year (2021) was 513.
+The total number of informal meeting request last year (2022) was 1,252.
+For 2021, there were 513 scheduled.
 In 2020 we held 770 informal meetings over the phone.
 During 2019 there were 407 informal meetings.
 In 2018 we had 651 informal meetings scheduled.
 In 2017, 944 requests came in while in 2016 there were 522 informal meeting requests recorded.
-This compares to 796 meeting requests in 2015; 1,024 requests in 2014; 561 in 2013; 700 informal meetings in 2012.
+This compares to 796 meeting requests in 2015; 1,024 requests in 2014; 561 in 2013.

-Informal meetings began on Monday, March 21.
+Informal meetings began on Monday, March 20.
 A variety of requests and reasons for value changes have come up.
 There have been several questions and appeals on agricultural land devoted to production once again due to the increase in agricultural value.
 Staff will consider all arguments and statements and completely research the valuation as they make their decisions.
-Informal meetings will continue as scheduled through May 6 and all decisions should be in the mail by end of day May 20.
+Informal meetings will continue as scheduled through May 5 and all decisions should be in the mail by end of day May 20.
 A property owner may continue their appeal to the Kansas Board of Tax appeals by filing an application with that agency within 30 days of the mail date on the notice of results of the informal meeting.

 For those who missed the filing deadline on March 30, there will be an opportunity to contest the valuation when the taxes are due later this year.
 This is referred to as a Protest of Payment of Ad Valorem Taxes.
+The application should be filed with the County Treasurer's Office when making a tax payment.
 A property owner may only contest the valuation one time per year.